 Summary: Rules for the Direction of the Mind (page 4)

-From this point of view, Rule VI, which enjoins us to identify, in a series of truths deduced from one another, the one that is the simplest, is the principal secret of the method, and there is none more useful in the whole of the present treatise
+From this point of view, Rule VI, which instructs us to identify, in a series of truths deduced from one another, the simplest, is the principal secret of the method, and there is none more useful in the whole of the present treatise

 1.

 Why?
-Because it corresponds to a certain world-view—one that is quite dizzying—according to which all things can be arranged in the form of series [...] in so far as they can be known from one another
+Because it corresponds to a certain world-view — one that is vertiginous — according to which all things can be arranged in the form of series [...] in so far as they can be known from one another

 2.